kaosborn/KaosCollections/README.md

 * `RankedDictionary<TKey,TValue>` - for collections of key/value pairs with distinct keys that can be accessed in sort order or by index.
 * `RankedSet<T>` - for collections of distinct items that can be accessed in sort order or by index.
-* `RankedBag<T>` - for collections of items that can be accessed in sort order or by index.
+* `RankedBag<T>` - for collections of nondistinct items that can be accessed in sort order or by index.
 Also known as multisets.

 This library is built as a .NET Standard project with multitargeting to: